Jarrow and District Electric Tramways

 History

-Jarrow and District Electric Tramways were owned and operated by the Jarrow and District Electric Traction Company Limited, which was a subsidiary of the much larger British Electric Traction Company Ltd (BETCo), a concern which at its zenith either owned, part-owned or leased almost 50 tramway concerns across the British Isles.
+Jarrow and District Electric Tramways were operated, and eventually owned, by the Jarrow and District Electric Traction Company, which was a subsidiary of the much larger British Electric Traction Company (BETCo), a concern which at its zenith either owned, part-owned or leased almost 50 tramway concerns across the British Isles.

-Bus services in the area were first introduced in 1913 by the J&DETCo's much larger sister concern to the west, the G&DTCo.
-The following year, both the J&DETCo and the G&DTCo, along with the Tynemouth and District Electric Traction Company Limited were formally placed under the control of the Northern General Transport Company, which had been set up by the BETCo to consolidate all its transport interests in the area.
+Motorbus services in the area were first introduced on the 14th August 1913 by the J&DETCo's much larger sister concern to the west, the G&DTCo.
+The following year, both the J&DETCo and the G&DTCo, along with the Tynemouth and District Electric Traction Company were formally placed under the control of the Northern General Transport Company, a holding company that had been set up by the BETCo to manage all its transport interests in the area.

 As with many tramways, the Great War brought challenges to the J&DETCo, with severe shortages of men, extremely heavy loadings (due to war work), and an inability to resource maintenance, either from a manpower or materials perspective, coupled with restrictions on purchasing new track and tramcars.
 As a result, the tramway emerged from the conflict in very run-down condition, and was soon plunged into a world of post-war inflation and economic hardship.